robert17/iotf-rtd/docs/libraries/mBed_C++.rst

 Handling commands
 -------------------------------------------------------------------------------
-When the device client connects it automatically subscribes to any commands for this device.
+When the device client connects, it automatically subscribes to any commands for this device.
 To process specific commands you need to register a command callback method.
 The messages are returned as an instance of the Command class which has the following properties:

 - command - name of the command invoked